seamless-protocol/leverage-tokens/docs/src/src/interfaces/periphery/ILeverageRouter.sol/interface.ILeverageRouter.md

 Deposits collateral into a LeverageToken and mints shares to the sender.
 Any surplus debt received from the deposit of (collateralFromSender + debt swapped to collateral) is given to the sender.

-*Before each external call, the target contract is approved to spend flashLoanAmount of the debt asset*

 ```solidity
 function deposit(